-The Caribbean Naturalist (ISSN # 2326-7119) is a peer-reviewed journal that publishes original articles focused on natural history research related to all aspects of the biology and ecology of terrestrial, freshwater, and marine organisms and the environments of the Caribbean region.
-The journal offers:
+The Caribbean Naturalist (ISSN 2326-7119) is a peer-reviewed journal that publishes original articles focused on natural history research related to all aspects of the biology and ecology of terrestrial, freshwater, and marine organisms and the environments of the Caribbean region.

-• over 15 years experience of consistently providing timely publication of high-quality peer-reviewed research
+• over 25 years of timely peer-review and publication of manuscripts.

-• article-by-article online publication for prompt distribution to a global audience
+• article-by-article online publication for distribution to a global audience.

 • extensive experience in production of special issues based on conference proceedings, workshop or symposiums, or a thematic collection of articles.
-Our special issue guidelines are a good place to start if you are considering publishing an enitre issue highlighting a particular topic.
+Special issue guidelines.

 The journal is published by the Eagle Hill Institute, a tax-exempt 501(c)(3) nonprofit corporation of the State of Maine (Federal tax ID # 010379899).

-The publisher, Eagle Hill Institute reserves the copyright to all its publications.
-Any reproduction, other than for an individual's own personal and private use, or distribution of journal content is prohibited without written permission from Eagle Hill Institute.
+The Eagle Hill Institute reserves the copyright to the content of its journals.
+Any reproduction in print or electronic format, other than for an individual's own personal and private use, is prohibited without written permission from the Institute.

 Authors may post their articles on their personal and their institution’s website.